 Technologies | Docker, Git, Node.Js, WordPress Toolkit | Docker, Node.Js Git WordPress Toolkit |

 When it comes to cPanel versus Plesk, both systems have Pro's and Con's.
-Some of the features, such as interface, are purely objective, such as the OS's availability is really something for you to decide
+Some features, such as interface, are purely objective, such as the OS's availability.

 RSH Web Services uses cPanel to power all our Websites